Atomicity (chemistry): Classifications

 Atomicity may vary in different allotropes of the same element.

 The exact atomicity of metals, as well as some other elements such as carbon, cannot be determined because they consist of a large and indefinite number of atoms bonded together.
-They are typically designated as having an atomicity of 1.
+They are typically designated as having an atomicity of 2.

-The atomicity of any homonuclear molecule can be derived by dividing the molecular weight by the atomic weight.
+The atomicity of homonuclear molecule can be derived by dividing the molecular weight by the atomic weight.
 For example, the molecular weight of oxygen is 31.999, while its atomic weight is 15.879; therefore, its atomicity is approximately 2 (31.999/15.879 ≈ 2).

 Examples

+There is no general variation in atomicity.
+It depends on the type of bonding the atom makes with itself to form the molecule of that particular element.
 The most common values of atomicity for the first 30 elements in the periodic table are as follows: